tkurtbond/tkurtbond.github.io/posts/2020/03/06/the-siege-of-gondor-at-acoupblog/index.rst

 with the story to better suit film, while the sequence in the book is better grounded in the reality of historical battles.

-There is also a review of the Gondor Heavy Infantry kit_, which depends on the discussion of armor in the Lannister_ Infantry Kit review.
+There is also a review of the Gondor Heavy Infantry Kit_, which depends on the discussion of armor in the Lannister_ Infantry Kit review.